-Bob must gain a vision for bringing order into the chaos of Sally’s soul.
-He can do this when the words he chooses to use to speak into her life become more redemptive than corrupting (Ephesians 4:29).
+Bob must learn how to bring order into the chaos of Sally’s soul.
+He can do this when the words he chooses to use to speak into her life become redemptive rather than corrupting (Ephesians 4:29).

-Yes, this kind of disciple-making should be reciprocal.
-Sally should seek to partner with him by pulling the marriage wagon in the same direction.
+And, yes, disciple-making in all marriages should be reciprocal.
+Sally should partner with him by pulling the marriage wagon in the same direction.
 I suppose if we lived in a perfect world, that would be the case.

 It is much easier to defend our positions and make our points than live out the other-centered demands of the Gospel.
-If Bob wants to help his wife, the first place he will need to begin is with his heart.
-He must come to terms with the Gospel.
-His prayer should be a simple one:
+If Bob wants to help his wife, his starting place must be his heart as it relates to the Gospel.

 LORD give me the grace to do for my wife what you have done and continue to do for me (Matthew 18:33; Romans 5:8).

-If he will submit his soul to this Gospel expectation, he will begin to experience the favor of God (James 4:6) on his life and marriage.
-He will also become a more effective part of the solution rather than a person who tears away at the fabric of the marriage.
+If he will submit his soul to that Gospel expectation, then he will begin to experience the favor of God on his life and marriage (James 4:6).
+He will also become a more effective part of the solution rather than a person who is tearing away at the fabric of the marriage.

 A call to action

-Rather than highlighting what she has done wrong, teach me how to come alongside her the way you always come alongside me.
+Rather than highlighting what she has done wrong to me, teach me how to come alongside her the way you continue to come alongside me.